bartossh/static_scanner/README.md

       --path <Path>    Path to direcory to scan.
       --config <Path>  Path to config YAML file used for scanner configuration.
-      --omit <String>  Space separated file patterns to ommit --dedup          De duplicates recurring secrets.
-De duplication happens in the order of scanners in the config file.
-      --nodeps         Omits default dependencies such as npm, venv, gems, ect.
+      --omit <String>  Space separated file patterns to ommit --dedup <u64>    Level of de duplications.
+0 or not specified - no dedup, 1 - file level dedup --nodeps         If specified omits default dependencies such as npm, venv, gems, ect.
+      --scan-archives  If specified performs archive scanning.
+      --scan-binary    If specified performs binary files scanning.
   -h, --help           Print help
   -V, --version        Print version
 ```